Junyi00/tp/docs/UserGuide.md

 </div>

 Before we start, head over to [_Add your first customer and order_](#add-your-first-customer-and-order) to include _Lyndon Edwards_ and the _Banana Cake_ order.
-However, do not clear the application data as we will be using the order for this tutorial.
+However, do not clear the application data as we will use the order for this tutorial.

 #### Advancing an order's status
 {: .no_toc}

-Let's take a look at our current list of orders, which should only consist of the order of _Banana Cake_.
+Let's look at our current list of orders, which should only consist of the order of _Banana Cake_.

     listo

 Notice that the order's status is now 'Pending'.
-To advance an order's status, the [`advo`](#advancing-an-order-status-advo) command will come in handy, which takes the order index as its only parameter.
+The [`advo`](#advancing-an-order-status-advo) command will come in handy to advance an order's status, which takes the order index as its only parameter.

     advo 1

 ![result after advancing order status](images/advanceOrderResult.png)

 Now, the status of the order should be 'Paid'.
 Doing this multiple times will eventually update the order's status to 'Completed'.
-Further attempts to advance the order status will return an error!
+Afterwards, further attempts to advance the order status will return an error!

 #### Reverting an order's status
 {: .no_toc}